Mapping the natural world

-Jared O’Brien works at Taltree Arboretum and Gardens, a 360-acre nature preserve outside of Valparaiso.
-Officially, Jared’s title is Assistant Curator of Oaks, and he does manage the 112 oak species that are in the living collection.
-On the side, Jared also serves as the organization’s expert in geographic information systems (GIS).
+Previously, Jared O’Brien worked at Taltree Arboretum and Gardens, a 360-acre nature preserve outside of Valparaiso.
+Officially, Jared’s title was Assistant Curator of Oaks, and he does manage the 112 oak species that are in the living collection.
+On the side, Jared also served as the organization’s expert in geographic information systems (GIS).

-Using GIS software, Jared can map the arboretum’s trees in dozens of ways, or create exact maps of the hiking trails, or encode information about which prairies were intentionally burned and when.
+Using GIS software, Jared mapped the arboretum’s trees in dozens of ways, created maps of the hiking trails, or encode information about which prairies were intentionally burned and when.
 The skill is critical for his role at the nature preserve, with so much land to manage and so much data potentially available.

 “It’s an elaborate position,” Jared says.
 “Without taking GIS classes at Valpo, I could not have assumed that role.”